rolandoalvarado/bob-v2/README.md

 `remote_repo_name`.
 For help on adding a remote repo to your local repo, see [this page](http://progit.org/book/ch2-5.html).

-To see a full list of available commands:
+To see a full list of available commands you can give Bob:

     run/help